bojackchen/digital-flow/README.md

 other process, you are on your own to find out all the corresponding resources vital for digital design flow.

-#### Tool chain setup
+### Tool chain setup
 As mentioned above, we have to use different sets of tool chains to complete each step.
 For [ipel](http://www.ece.ust.hk/~ipel) members, all the required tools are available on the linux server.
-- Synopsys &reg; VCS
+- Synopsys&reg; VCS
-- Synopsys &reg; Design Compiler
+- Synopsys&reg; Design Compiler
-- Cadence &reg; Encounter Digital Implementation
+- Cadence&reg; Encounter Digital Implementation

 To setup the tools properly, you should put the following lines to your `~/.cshrc_user` so that they could be loaded by default each time you start a terminal.